Location: Merwin Hall

 Fort Myers, FL 33965-6565

-We offer one section of both Theories and Methods in History (HIS 3064) and Pro-Seminar (HIS 4936) once each semester.
-Also for the foreseeable future, we will offer one section of each semester.
-We recommend that you take HIS 3064 during your junior year and that you take HIS 4936 during your senior year.
+We offer one section of both Theories and Methods in History (HIS 3064) and Pro-Seminar (HIS 4936) each semester.
+We recommend that you take HIS 3064 during your sophmore or junior year and that you take HIS 4936 during your senior year.

 As a liberal arts major, of course, the world is your oyster and you can consider a multitude of careers.
 Among the jobs you can consider are: advertising executive, analyst, archivist, broadcaster, campaign worker, consultant, congressional aide, editor, foreign service officer, foundation staffer, information specialist, intelligence agent, journalist, legal assistant, lobbyist, personnel manager, public relations staffer, researcher, teacher . . . the list can be almost endless.
 More specifically, though, with your degree in history you can be an educator, researcher, communicator or editor, information manager, advocate, or even a businessperson.